joer123/hfdlobserver/README.md

 It then becomes a normal service named `hfdlobserver888`.
 Following the usual pattern, there is a very minor ability to configure it via `/etc/default/hfdlobserver888`, but most items are managed through the `settings.yaml` file.

+## Implementation Notes

+The internal structure of HFDL.observer/888 is more complicated than it strictly needs to be.
+Much of this is derived from the desire to be fairly decoupled internall for future reuse.
+This project started as a less well defined desire to orchestrate a variety of different SDRs in sample HFDL frequencies, and it may be expanded to deal with less homogenous virtual receivers in the future.
+It should also abstract well to handling remote receivers, plus remote status and management (even later).

 ## Acknowledgements

 - [dumphfdl](https://github.com/szpajder/dumphfdl) - an excellent decoder of HFDL signals